 Many industrial plants use dissolved air flotation to remove fats, oils and grease, and suspended solids from wastewater.
 Chemical additions are often kept higher than necessary to account for variations in influent water quality that are characteristic of industrial facilities.
 Continuous monitor04/02/2013

 There are a host of enterprise resource planning (ERP) and supply chain management applications available to chemical manufacturersthe challenge is selecting the right one that offers a baseline product with industry-specific functionality.
 Many ERP applications available today are not industry-specific enough for chemical manufacturers and require major modifications, or, one must select from an industry template that may or may not fit specific needs.

 There is also the chance that the software provider may not exist in two to three years (e.g., it may be acquired and the products future may become unknown), or the provider may not be financially secure, adding long-term risk.07/17/2009

 Dow Chemical maintains thousands of batch control systems world-wide built on its proprietary MOD 5 computer system.
 Over decades, they have been meticulous to preserve and enhance these systems.
 Dow intends to preserve and reap the rewards of this diligence by developing reverse engineering best practices and tools to migrate this intellectual property to next-generation platforms.07/12/2006

 This practical guide and checklist ties the unique operations of chemical manufacturers to specific ERP functionality and architecture.
 Topics include:

-Variability and Quality
+- Variability and Quality

-Product Accountability and Costing
+- Product Accountability and Costing

 Don't settle for a "one size fits all" ERP solution.
 With the "right fit" ERP solution, you will be able to streamline operations, reduce costs and scale production, while complying with federal regulations -- all with minimum customization.

 Implementation of rapid loss on drying and ash analyzers significantly reduces testing times associated with traditional methods, allowing companies to bring products to market faster, increasing production.
-These features will aide biomass material manufacturers in maximizing control of the market.
+These features will aide biomass material manufacturers in maximizing control of the market.05/06/2011

 Ensuring the security of industrial control systems is hardly a new topic.
 The earliest users of modern control systems in power stations and chemical plants saw the need to protect access to vital control functions from unauthorized use.
 Similarly, in industries such as fine chemical or pharmaceutical where the process is the product, manufacturers have always sought to protect the secrets of their unique processes from the prying eyes of industrial spies.
-This white paper by ARC describes how the Siemens AG PCS7 Security Concept bundles key security measures in seveal specific areas to create a deep hierarchy of security known as defense in depth.
+This white paper by ARC describes how the Siemens AG PCS7 Security Concept bundles key security measures in seveal specific areas to create a deep hierarchy of security known as defense in depth.02/25/2008